wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-1.&emsp;The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
+1. The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
 <sup>2</sup>Only your allegiance to it [the ego] gives the ego any power over you.
 <sup>3</sup>I have spoken of the ego as if it [the ego] were a separate thing, acting on its [the-ego’s] own.
 <sup>4</sup>This [speaking of the ego as if the ego were a separate thing] was necessary to persuade you that you cannot dismiss it [the ego] lightly, and must realise how much of your thinking is ego-directed.